What Is A Chemical Mole

 2H₂ + O₂ → 2H₂O

 This equation tells us that two moles of hydrogen gas react with one mole of oxygen gas to produce two moles of water.
-Using this molar ratio, we can determine the amount of reactants needed or products formed in a given reaction.
-If we have 4 moles of hydrogen, we can calculate how many moles of oxygen are required or how many moles of water will be produced.
+In practice, using this molar ratio, we can determine the amount of reactants needed or products formed in a given reaction.
+So if we have 4 moles of hydrogen, we can calculate how many moles of oxygen are required or how many moles of water will be produced.
 The mole acts as the bridge between the equation's molar ratios and the actual quantities involved in a real-world reaction.

 Calculating Moles: Different Approaches